-The Bachelor of Science (B.S.) in geology prepares students for careers in the geosciences, including environmental consulting, water resources, engineering geology, natural hazards mitigation, and mineral or energy resources.
+The program prepares students for careers in the geosciences, including environmental consulting, water resources, engineering geology, natural hazards mitigation, and mineral or energy resources.

-We provide a broad and rigorous curriculum, including field, laboratory, classroom, and research experiences to best prepare our majors for a broad range of geoscience-related career opportunities.
-A Bachelor of Science in Geology with an Environmental emphasis is offered, as well as the traditional Geology degree.
+The curriculum is broad and rigorous and includes field, laboratory, classroom, and research experiences to best prepare students for a broad range of geoscience-related career opportunities.
+A Bachelor of Science in geology with an environmental emphasis is offered, in addition to the traditional geology degree.
 A minor is also offered.

 Why Study Geology at Grand Valley?

 - Students are immersed in a community of knowledgeable, accomplished faculty members that is complemented by invaluable learning experiences outside of the classroom.

 - Students can take part in field studies and educational research where they can apply their earth science knowledge in real-world situations.

 - Individually mentored educational, curriculum, or geologic research opportunities are available to undergraduate students, a rarity among similar programs at other universities.

 - Students routinely attend and/or present their work at national, state, or regional professional meetings.

 - The student-run Geology Club meets regularly and organizes events such as on-campus speakers, field experiences, and local, regional, and national conferences, which builds on networking, industry knowledge, and real-world experiences.